Swiss Senate in favour of tightening rules on underage marriage - SWI swissinfo.ch

 Under proposed new rules, courts would in future be able to declare marriages invalid up to the point at which the underage spouse reaches the age of 25.

-Currently this is no longer possible once the underage spouse turns 18 and thus reaches the legal age of adulthood.
+Currently such court action is no longer possible once the underage spouse turns 18 and thus reaches the legal age of adulthood.

-A second point of the bill is that underage marriages would automatically be deemed invalid if one of the spouses was resident in Switzerland at the time of the union.
+A second point of the bill is that underage marriages would be automatically deemed invalid if one of the spouses was a resident in Switzerland at the time of the union.

-The regulation is aimed in particular at preventing so-called summer holiday marriages – i.e. minors living in Switzerland getting married abroad during their holidays.
+This regulation is aimed at preventing so-called summer holiday marriages – i.e. minors living in Switzerland who marry abroad during their holidays.
 Marriages entered into abroad in which one partner is under 16 will also not be recognised.

-+ From our archives: when children forced to marry stay married
++ From the archives: when children forced to marry stay married

 On Tuesday the Senate unanimously approved the corresponding government bill, which consists of amendments to several decrees.
-It will now go to the other chamber of parliament, the House of Representatives.
+The debate will now pass over to the other chamber of parliament, the House of Representatives.

 Balance of interests